Demographics of Punjab, India: 1941 census

-East Punjab province
+East Punjab region

 Prior to partition, the eastern portion of Punjab that was ultimately awarded to India following the demarcation of the Radcliffe Line was made into a new province – East Punjab.
 The area includes the contemporary states of Punjab, Haryana, and Himachal Pradesh.
 Below is the religious demographics of this region broken down by district and princely state with an overall total as per the 1941 Indian census.

 Contemporary Punjab state

 The religious demography according to the 1941 census for the region that comprises the contemporary state of Punjab, India is also shown below, broken down by district and princely state with an overall total.